-What is telemedicine?
+What is a telemedicine visit?

-What are the benefits of telemedicine?
+What are the benefits of telemedicine visits?

 Will my information stay private?

 Yes.
 Telemedicine visits meet the strict standards of the Health Insurance Portability and Accountability Act (HIPAA).
 This means your privacy is protected, the same as all your visits with your healthcare providers.